ligato/docs/docs/tutorials/06_plugin-lookup.md

     - If you followed the first approach, please move `IsCreated()` back to `Init()`.
     - If you followed the second approach, please set the plugin order back to `agent.Plugins(p1, p2)`.

-The plugin lookup is an automatic process for sorting plugins according to their dependencies.
+Plugin lookup is an automatic process for sorting plugins according to their dependencies.

 More information about the plugin lookup process can be found in the _Plugin Lookup_ section of the _Developer Guide_.

-In your plugin, replace the `agent.Plugins()` method with the `agent.AllPlugins()` in order to use the plugin lookup feature.
+To use the plugin lookup feature, replace the `agent.Plugins()` method with the `agent.AllPlugins()` in your plugin.
 Note that you should only list one plugin in this method.
 Plugin lookup automatically finds all dependencies.
 The `agent.AllPlugins()` method needs only the top-level plugin to initialize the whole agent.

-The best practice if for you to specify another helper plugin which defines all other plugins listed in `agent.Plugins()` as dependencies.
+The best practice is for you to specify another helper plugin.
+This plugin defines all other plugins listed in `agent.Plugins()` as dependencies.
 This top-level plugin, referred to as `Agent` in the code blocks below, will not specify any inner fields.
 Only external dependencies and the plugin methods `Init()` and `Close` will be empty.

- Let's create it in the `main.go` where the `HelloWorld` plugin was used before:
+ Let's create the Agent plugin in the `main.go` file.
+This is accomplished by replacing the HelloWord plugin with the Agent plugin in the `main.go` file:
 ```go
 type Agent struct {
 	Hw *HelloWorld